 What is a UTM?
 UTMs were parameters that they were using to help make sure that marketers were effectively tracking their campaigns, so you could feed in specific data into your analytics tools using a UTM.

 The second thing is we can't always rely on Google Analytics to place our traffic in the right bucket.
 If you watch one of our previous videos on direct traffic, we talk about how there's a lot of traffic that ends up in direct that could come from a variety of other sources.
-And using UTM codes effectively and strategically can help prevent that and make sure that you are tracking the effectiveness across all of your different sources and mediums.
+Using UTM codes effectively and strategically can help prevent that and make sure that you are tracking the effectiveness across all of your different sources and mediums.

 Let's take a look at how we do this using the Campaign URL Builder to make sure that our campaigns are the most effective they can be.

 Here we are at the Campaign URL Builder.
 You can get to it at this very friendly domain here, which I'll make sure that we post in the comments, that way you can easily find it.
 It's pretty easy to follow, if you work your way down the list here.
-And this will allow you to create a UTM.
+This will allow you to create a UTM.

 A couple of things that you're going to need, which are required, like the website URL, so what your site is.
 The source; so this is going to be something like Google or Newsletter.
 It's really the referrer.
 This is what you're going to be using here in the source.

 Then the medium is going to be your marketing medium.
 This would be something like email, organic, cost per click, things of that nature.
 That's the biggest difference, is your medium that you're using to deliver and the refer is the specific referral.
-For organic you will have Google being Yandex, Baidu, something along those lines.
+For organic, you will have Google being Yandex, Baidu, something along those lines.
 That's the way you want to break it down.
 The medium is how it travels.
 The referrer is the specific channel.

 Your campaign name; this is what you're calling your campaign.
 And then you can add down here if you're doing paid search campaign terms and contents.